9 Popular Indian Horse Breeds

 These horses play an important role in the rural Indian economy.
 This includes riding, transportation, and agricultural work.

-The Spiti horse, a small mountain pony with its name taken from the Spiti river, is indigenous to northern India.
+The Spiti horse, a small mountain pony named after the Spiti River, is indigenous to northern India.

-Although little is known about their ancestry, they are closely connected to the Zanskari breed and have common characteristics with the Mongolian and Tibetan breeds.
+Although little is known about their ancestry, they are closely connected to the Zanskari breed and have characteristics similar to those of the Mongolian and Tibetan breeds.

-Primarily, Spiti ponies are only bred in their native region along the Spiti River using traditional breeding techniques.
+Spiti ponies are primarily bred in their native region along the Spiti River using traditional breeding techniques.
 As a result, there are only about 4,000 Spiti ponies.

 A group of surrounding communities keeps the mares and stallions apart.
 The mares are bred annually to one stallion; the stallion used varies each year.